Un nègre fugitif

-A forest scene by a riverside.
-An escaped slave is sitting in his shelter, with various utensils and goods, including rifle and canoe.
-Benoit writes: it is not rare to find, in the most remote places, a black man who spends entire years secluded and isolated from communication with other men.
-The author once encountered one of these fugitives in an almost impenetrable forest where he had lived for three years.
+"A Fugitive Negro" (caption translation).
+This engraving shows an escaped slave sitting in his shelter, with various utensils and goods, including rifle and canoe, by a river in the jungle.
+Benoit wrote that "it is not rare to find, in the most remote places, a black man who spends entire years secluded and isolated from communication with other men."
+The author once encountered "one of these fugitives in an almost impenetrable forest where he had lived for three years.
 He had no family or companionship and lived off of crabs, monkeys, snakes, bananas, everything that nature offered.
-He had only ventured twice to Paramaribo, to trade various forest products for lead shot, powder, and gin (p.
+He had only ventured twice to Paramaribo, to trade various forest products for lead shot, powder, and gin" (p.
 59).
-Benoit (1782-1854), a Belgian artist, visited Suriname around 1831 and apparently stayed for several months.
-The 100 lithographs in his book (hand colored in the John Carter Brown copy), accompanied by textual descriptions of varying detail, are derived from drawings he made during his visit, which included time in Paramaribo, the capital, as well as trips into the interior visiting Maroons and Amerindians.
-Forty of his lithographs, with our translations from the French text, are shown on this website.
+Pierre Jacques Benoit (1782-1854) was a Belgian artist, who visited the Dutch colony of Suriname on his own initiative for several months in 1831.
+He stayed in Paramaribo, but visited plantations, maroon communities and indigenous villages inland.

 Benoit, Pierre Jacques

-Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International
+Image is in the public domain.
+Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.

 "Un nègre fugitif", Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora, accessed February 23, 2020, http://www.slaveryimages.org/s/slaveryimages/item/2347